drpsdeb/AstroWatch-drpsdeb/README.md

 * Interactive AI Panchang: Toggle between your Natal (Birth) Panchang and the Transit (Current) Panchang.
 Click it to have the AI interpret how the 5 Limbs of Time are affecting your destiny.

 * Supercharged AI Context: The Gemini AI now silently processes your Shadbala scores, Maraka/Badhaka status, and Life Context notes before answering.
 It knows not just where a planet is, but how powerful and functional it is for you.

+* Aspect of planet is included for AI interpretation

 ## Core Features